Jotels/RL_NP/README.md

-# Reinforcement Learning for Nanoparticle Structure Learning
+# Reinforcement Learning for Discovering Nanoparticle Structure
 This is a modified and adapted version of the original Molgym framework from:

 **Reinforcement Learning for Molecular Design Guided by Quantum Mechanics**<br>